Green Battery Storage Solution

-- DC power plus AC power; apparatus on – This can be accomplished with a typical Harrison hydraulic generator and the Harrison hPower.
+- DC power plus AC power; apparatus on - This can be accomplished with a typical hydraulic generator and the harrison hPower.
 They can work in conjunction with each other and have been designed as a complete package for AC and DC power.

 - NFPA mandated - These are the lights and other loads that are mandated to keep the truck safe when the engine is off and running off battery power of any kind.
 These are also mandated minimum loads when the truck is also running.

-- Discretionary – These will be unique to each situation, just as they are with every hydraulic generator.
-The more of these loads that are added the faster the battery power will be used.
-It’s essential to identify only the needed loads with your truck is not doing its primary purpose.
+- Discretionary - These will be unique to each situation, ust as they are with every hydraulic generator.
+The more of these loads that are added the faster battery power will be used.
+It's essential to identify only the needed loads when your truck is not doing its primary purpose.

 - ENERGY only; lights only; No HVAC - This would provide DC power for all the NFPA mandated or other industry standards plus your discretionary loads.
 The more loads, the faster the battery power will be used.

 - ENERGY only; lights plus external HVAC - This would be for situations where a rooftop air conditioning/heating unit is installed and runs off the hPower battery system.
 This will not always be part of the system in many cases because it will draw the batteries' power down faster and may require a larger battery system.

 - ENERGY only; lights plus through the vents HVAC - This is a fully integrated system with a 2nd air conditioning compressor and fuel-fired heater with a recirculation pump.
 This is the most invasive into your truck because it requires cutting into your air conditioning and heating system and provides the highest complexity.

 - AC power - The diesel engine will have an AC alternator drive directly from the engine when the APU diesel engine is on.
 Also, when the main truck engine is running, if you have ONLY AC power through the APU, the APU engine will need to run at the same time; not an ideal situation.